 Mark Miller

-Dr. Mark Miller is an associate professor at the Worldwide College of Aviation and is the Program Coordinator for the Master of Science in Aeronautics Degree.
+Dr. Mark Miller is an associate professor and also serves as program coordinator for the Master of Science in Aeronautics degree program.

 • Ed.D. - Doctor of Education, University of Southern California